 FLRC’s final trail race of the year offers two distances so everyone can enjoy the crisp autumn weather and gorgeous fall foliage in the lovely Danby State Forest.
 The course comprises mostly singletrack trails on the Finger Lakes and Abbott Loop Trails, with 1.7 miles of dirt road at the start.
-While it’s fine to switch from one distance to the other mid-race, as a courtesy to our volunteers, all runners coming through the 10K after 10:30 AM will be directed to the finish line.
 If it’s a clear day, sacrifice a few seconds to enjoy the spectacular multi-county views from the Thatcher Pinnacles halfway through the 10K loop before plummeting headlong down a twisty trail!
 Afterward, relive your race while enjoying seasonal post-run refreshments with your fellow runners.

-The Danby Down and Dirty trail runs are part of the FLRC Trail Circuit, and results are included in the annual Pebblehead/Stonehead/Boulderhead rankings.
+The Danby Down & Dirty trail runs are part of the FLRC Trail Circuit, and results are included in the annual Pebblehead/Stonehead/Boulderhead rankings.

 If you’ve never run a trail race before, check out our First-Timers FAQs for Trail Races.